-3.5 Additional Non-confidential Questions, Clarifications and Open-Forum Meetings invited to attend.
+3.5 Additional Non-confidential Questions, Clarifications and Open-Forum Meetings

+Once the Final RFP is issued, SCDOT will allow Proposers to submit additional nonconfidential questions or comments to point out mistakes or ambiguities in the RFP.
+SCDOT will review all non-confidential questions and/or requests for clarification and, in its sole discretion, may incorporate the responses in the RFP through an Addendum.
+SCDOT may elect, in its sole discretion, to respond in writing to the non-confidential questions and requests for clarifications received.
+The written responses will be posted to the SCDOT Design-Build website prior to the Open-Forum Meeting.
+If responses are provided, SCDOT will hold an Open-Forum Meeting where all Proposers will be invited to attend.
 This meeting may be conducted via conference call or other electronic means.
 A Proposers' failure to attend this meeting will not relieve the Proposer of the responsibility for estimating properly the difficulty and cost of successfully performing the work, or for proceeding to successfully perform the work without additional expense to SCDOT.
-SCDOT's written responses to Proposers' questions and requests for clarifications are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
+SCDOT's written responses to Proposers' questions and requests for clarifications are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP, and SCDOT is under no obligation to address responses in revisions to the Final RFP documents.